Green Ambassador Certificate

 AGRICULTURE AND FOOD

-Ilyse Putz is the Giving Grove Program Director at GROW North Texas, connecting community partners to plant fruit trees for local benefit.
-She has established 20+ orchards and manages 60+ others across the DFW Metroplex.
-She holds degrees in Biology, German, and Plant Science and is active in local naturalist and food policy initiatives.
+Ilyse Putz is Giving Grove Program Director at GROW North Texas, creating and managing orchards across the DFW Metroplex.
+She holds degrees in Biology, German, and Plant Science, and actively engages in local naturalist and food policy initiatives to connect communities with sustainable fruit-growing projects.

 -